BraneShop/BraneShop.github.io/src/templates/6ww-content.md

 $endfor$
 -->

-<p> <em class="tag">A hands-on deep learning workshop for those looking to
+<p> <em class="tag">A hands-on personalised deep learning workshop for those
-use AI in their projects.
+looking to use AI in their projects.
 </em> </p>

 <h5>About</h5>